 Having lived for a decade between London and southern California, from the mid 1980s Best lived in Chelsea, London, apart from a year in Portavogie, Co.
 Down (2001).
 For eight years (1987–95) Best's partner was Mary Shatila; with a calm temperament and a business background, she sorted out his business affairs and personal finances (Best had been declared bankrupt in November 1982), and acted as his agent for personal appearances.
 He worked as an after-dinner speaker, in stage and pub shows, and as a television football pundit, and made the round of television talk shows; when sober, he could be an engaging guest, but a drunken appearance on BBC's Wogan in September 1990 was deeply embarrassing.
 He produced several ghost-written autobiographies and memoirs.
 Too often, however, the income from such sources merely funded his drinking and gambling.
 He married secondly (July 1995) Alexandra Jane ('Alex') Pursey (b.
 1972), an airline cabin attendant less than half his age; they divorced in 2004.

-Honours; legacy; assessment Best received an honorary degree from QUB (2001).
+Best received an honorary degree from Queen's University Belfast (2001).
 His life and career were depicted in the feature film Best (2000; dir.
 Mary McGuckian), starring John Lynch.
-He was the subject of a documentary film, Fußall wie noch nie (Football like never before; 1971) by German director Hellmuth Costard, and a stage musical, 'Dancing shoes: the George Best story' (2011) by Marie Johns and Martin Lynch, directed by Peter Sheridan.
+He was the subject of a documentary film, Fußall wie noch nie (Football like never before, 1971) by German director Hellmuth Costard, and a stage musical, 'Dancing shoes: the George Best story' (2011) by Marie Johns and Martin Lynch, directed by Peter Sheridan.
 The Belfast harbour airport was renamed the George Best Belfast City Airport in 2006.
-A group statue of Best, Law, and Charlton was unveiled outside Old Trafford in 2008.
+A group statue of Best, Law and Charlton was unveiled outside Old Trafford in 2008.
 Best has been depicted widely in mural art in Belfast and elsewhere in Northern Ireland.
 The depth of affection he attracted throughout Ireland represents a confluence of two archetypes that allure the Irish psyche: the warm-hearted rogue and the blighted genius.

 In a poll of experts to determine the FIFA player of the century, Best came sixteenth, eleventh among European footballers, and third among players from Britain or Ireland, after Charlton and Stanley Matthews (the only other Irish players on the European list were Liam Brady (73rd) and Jackie Carey (qv) (96th)).

 With his precocity, his virtuosity, his creative attacking style; his disdain for systems, for the careful and conservative and cautious; Best was the great romantic of British football.
 Akin to many of the great Romantics of literature and the arts, the productivity of his genius was fleeting, cut short at an early age, not in his case by early death, but by early demise.
-He was an athlete declining young: though the name did not die before the man (the harpies of modern celebrity saw to that), the gift did.
+To paraphrase the poet Housman, Best was an athlete declining young; the name died not before the man (the harpies of modern celebrity saw to that), but the lad’s rare gift slipped betimes away.

 In assessing his career, many have bewailed the wasted years, the unrealised potential, the failure to achieve full athletic maturity.
 Yet for several glorious seasons, Best was the greatest, most rounded talent ever to grace British football, and one of the greatest ever in the world.
 In adjudging his legacy, posterity would be well guided by the assessment of Matt Busby: 'We had our problems with the wee fella, but I prefer to remember his genius' (Meek, 58).